What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- Networking: Understanding how the internet works, layers like HTTP, DNS, IP, and ports.
+- Networking: How the internet works - HTTP, DNS, IP, ports

-- Command Line (CLI): Navigating and managing your system using text-based commands.
+- Command Line (CLI): Navigating and managing system using text-based commands

-- Git & GitHub: Learning how to track changes in code, collaborate with others, and contribute to repositories.
+- Git & GitHub: Track changes in code, collaborate with others, contribute to repositories

 Stage 3: Static Website Development (HTML, CSS & Bootstrap)